Skip to main content

 Housing

 Students reside and take classes in the recently refurbished London Centre in the vibrant, conveniently located West End neighborhood of Bayswater.
 The Centre is a short Tube ride from most central London attractions and just minutes by foot from Kensington Gardens, Notting Hill, and hundreds of shops and restaurants.
-Program costs include self-serve breakfasts and chef-prepared dinners all days except Saturday, and students can generally lunch on PBJs or the previous night’s leftovers.
+Program costs include self-serve breakfasts and chef-prepared dinners all days except Saturday.
 The Centre offers free laundry facilities, a library, a lounge, and Wi-Fi access.

 Student participants are required to help in food preparation and clean-up.
 Because of the communal nature of the meals, the BYU London Centre cannot meet all special dietary needs nor can it ensure a safe environment for those with food allergies.
 Please also note that other than a communal microwave, students do not have accommodations in the Centre, and may not bring their own accommodations to the Centre, to prepare food for themselves individually.
 If you have dietary or allergy concerns we recommend that you speak with the International Study Programs office before you apply.